Ada-Developers-Academy/core-capstone/overview/tech-stacks.md

 When choosing a set of technologies it can be helpful to think of it like putting together a puzzle.
 Each technology fits into a particular location in the stack, and it usually integrates with one or more other technologies in the stack.
 Think about what technologies have been used in your previous projects and how each of them have interacted with the other technologies.

-If you had to extend one of these projects, for example bEtsy, what kind of technology would you use?
+If you had to extend one of these projects, for example Retro Video Store & The Retro Video Store CLI, what kind of technology would you use?
 Where would it fit in the stack, and what other technologies would it integrate with?
 These kinds of questions usually lead developers to conduct research on what specific technologies would be most applicable based on the technologies that are already in the stack.